Roland-Sankara/Video-Library-App/README.md

 This Project is a simple Video library Web Application that **Catalogues videos by genre**, Helps user to **search** for movie in the Video Library, Enables users to Borrow or **add movies to the cart**, give the user a **preview Trailer** of the movies in the library while keeping track of the most prefered movies in the library by their **Likes**.

 ## Technolgies Used to Build Project
-    - **JavaScript** ~ For interactivity
+**JavaScript** ~ For interactivity
-    - **HTML-5** ~ for project structuring
+**HTML-5** ~ for project structuring
-    - **CSS-3** ~ For Styling the page
+**CSS-3** ~ For Styling the page
-    - **Maginific popup Plugin** - for previewing movies
+**Maginific popup Plugin** - for previewing movies

 ## How to use the App
-    - Wait for the project to load
+1-Wait for the project to load
-    - Use the Signup and Login form that pops ups to access the Web application.
+2-Use the Signup and Login form that pops ups to access the Web application.
-    - Navigate the Application dashboard to go through the movies in the library
-    - **Double click the play Icon** to preview the movie
-    - Click the **Cart icon** at each movie card to add movie to the cart
-    - Click the **Movie cart button** to see the movies added to cart, then choose whether to remove them.
+3-Navigate the Application dashboard to go through the movies in the library 4-**Double click the play Icon** to preview the movie 5-Click the **Cart icon** at each movie card to add movie to the cart 6-Click the **Movie cart button** to see the movies added to cart, then choose whether to remove them.
-    - Use the **search dialogue** to search for movie in the library
-    - Add another User by clicking the **User plus icon**.
+7-Use the **search dialogue** to search for movie in the library 3-Add another User by clicking the **User plus icon**.

 ## Quality Attributes of Application
     - Responsiveness.
     - Accessiblity.

 ## Authors of App
-    - Roland Sankara.
+    Roland Sankara.
-    - Ikiriza peace.
+    Ikiriza peace.

-###### Acknowledgements
+## Acknowledgements
 We are very grateful for Outbox Uganda for their immense EDU Prep4 bootcamp that brought us up to speed with knowlegde on Frontend techniques.